 Entries by Pisa Pain

-During this minimally-invasive procedure, the provider uses heat from radio waves to treat painful facet joints in your neck.
+During this minimally-invasive procedure, the provider uses heat from radio waves to treat painful facet joints in your upper back.
 This procedure is also called radiofrequency rhizotomy.
 It can treat pain that doesn’t respond to medications or to physical therapy.

 4582 N. 1st Ave.